Out and About

 We previously discovered My Lyell Park after walking through the Buckland Hill WW2 Tunnels and it is a very memorable spot!
 You can also explore the Minim Cove section between Mt Lyell and the Russell Brown Adventure Park.
 This section is part of the 10.5km Mosman Park Heritage Trail which we have explored on other walks.

 From the park head west along McCabe Street and turn left at Edwards Parade.
 You will emerge at the top of Garungup Park so you can walk down the stairs (or follow the winding universal access pathways) to the bottom.
-Have a rest on the sunlounges or investigate the decorative panels.
-Before heading back along Masson Mews explore the lower pathways which lead to a gazebo and Milo Beach.
-Head up the stairs from the gazebo and wander through the native gardens before rejoining the main path.
+Have a rest on the sunlounges or investigate the decorative panels reflecting the History of River Industry.

 You will emerge at Cypress Hill (Mam-in Kala Kata) the highest point in North Fremantle.
 Cypress Hill has significant associations for local Nyungar people.
 The Rocky Bay cave under the hill is where the Waugal (rainbow serpent) rested on its journey home upriver.
 During World War Two, anti-aircraft guns were installed on the top of the hill.
 The hill was also the site of annual bonfire nights when local children would make big bonfires on top of the hill and light it up on Guy Fawke’s night.